wangchunliu/SBN-Process/README.md

 # SBN-Process
 Code for Preprocessing SBN data for graph neural models and seq2seq models.
 ### Steps
-1. Download raw data from PMB website
+* Download raw data from PMB website

-2. Combine individual files into one complete file based on different languages
+* Combine individual files into one complete file based on different languages not all the text file has corresponding SBN file, check it twice in code.

-3. Split the data (train, dev, test, need to change path and language in file according to official document (README-PMB))
+* Split the data (train, dev, test) need to change path and language in file according to official document (README-PMB))

-4. Get the SBN data format for Seq2Seq models
+* Get the SBN data format for Seq2Seq models

-5. Get the SBN data format for Graph2Seq models
+* Get the SBN data format for Graph2Seq models
 ### Run